Shopify vs WooCommerce vs BigCommerce 2026: Which Platform Is Best for Your Business?

 Edwin Choi

 Shopify vs WooCommerce vs BigCommerce comes down to a tradeoff between control and convenience.
 Shopify ($39-$399/mo) is the fastest way to launch a store without touching code.
 WooCommerce is free as a plugin but requires your own hosting, themes, and maintenance, so real-world costs land between $75 and $6,500/year depending on store size.
 BigCommerce ($39-$399/mo) sits in the middle: hosted like Shopify, but with more built-in B2B features at the enterprise tier.
 Shopify holds roughly 29% of the U.S. ecommerce software market, WooCommerce powers about 33% of all ecommerce sites globally, and BigCommerce captures around 3% with a focus on mid-market and enterprise merchants.
-The right pick depends on your budget, technical comfort, and where you plan to be in two years.
+The right pick depends on your budget, technical comfort, and where it fits into your ecommerce marketing strategy for 2026.

 FeatureShopifyWooCommerceBigCommerce